balderdashy/sails-generate-frontend/README.md

 > This is a built-in module in the Sails command-line tool.
 It is installed automatically when you run `npm install sails -g`.

-## Getting Help
+## Getting help

-First, please [read the docs on generators](http://sailsjs.com/documentation/concepts/extending-sails/generators).
-If you have lingering questions, see the <a href="http://sailsjs.com/support" target="_blank" title="Node.js framework for building realtime APIs.">support section of our website</a> for more resources.
+Read [the docs on generators](http://sailsjs.com/documentation/concepts/extending-sails/generators), and see the <a href="http://sailsjs.com/support" target="_blank" title="Support and resources for Sails/Node.js apps">support section of our website</a> for more resources.

 ## Contributing